Hercules (1997 film): Plot

 In Ancient Greece, the gods Zeus and Hera have a son named Hercules.
 While the other gods are joyful, Zeus' wicked brother Hades plots to overthrow Zeus and rule Mount Olympus.
 Through the Fates, Hades learns that in eighteen years, a planetary alignment will allow him to free the Titans to conquer Olympus, but only if Hercules does not interfere.
-Hades sends his imp minions, Pain and Panic, to murder Hercules, providing them with a potion that can strip a god of immortality.
-The two kidnap the baby, take him down to the valley and feed him the potion.
-However, before Hercules drinks the last drop, two farmers pass nearby and startle the demons, causing them to drop the bottle.
-Hercules is stripped of immortality but retains his god-like strength.
-Pain and Panic attempt to murder the baby by turning into snakes, but Hercules easily overpowers them.
-The pair decide not to report their failure to Hades.
+Hades sends his minions, Pain and Panic, to murder Hercules, providing them with a potion that can strip a god of immortality.
+The two kidnap the baby and feed him the potion, but a married farmer couple pass nearby, causing the demons to flee before Hercules could drink every last drop; therefore he is only stripped of immortality but retains his god-like strength.
+The couple adopt Hercules and Pain and Panic decide not to report their failure to Hades.

 Years later, the teenage Hercules becomes an outcast for his inability to control his strength.
 Wondering about his origins, he decides to visit the Temple of Zeus for answers.
-Once there, a statue of Zeus comes to life and reveals all to Hercules, telling him that he can earn back his godhood (and return to Olympus, to his family) by becoming a "true hero."
+There, a statue of Zeus comes to life and reveals all to Hercules, telling him that he can earn back his godhood by becoming a "true hero."
 Zeus sends Hercules and his forgotten childhood friend Pegasus to the satyr Philoctetes ("Phil") who is known for training heroes.
-Phil has retired in frustration after none of his past students managed to earn a constellation in the sky.
-Phil agrees to train Hercules after seeing his strength, and with persuasion from Zeus.
-After completing the training, Phil and Hercules head towards Thebes.
-On the way, they meet Megara ("Meg"), a sarcastic damsel with whom Hercules falls in love after saving her from the centaur Nessus.
-Unbeknownst to Hercules, Meg is Hades' slave and was actually trying to recruit Nessus.
-She had sold her soul to Hades previously to save a lover who then left her.
-When Meg mentions what happened, Hades realizes that Pain and Panic failed him and plots to finish off Hercules properly.
+After completing the training, Phil and Hercules travel to Thebes, so he can prove himself there as a hero.
+On the way, they meet Megara ("Meg"), a sarcastic damsel whom Hercules saves from the centaur Nessus.
+Unbeknownst to Hercules, Meg is Hades' slave due to selling her soul to him to save her boyfriend, who eventually left her for another woman.
+When Meg mentions Hercules to Hades, he realizes Pain and Panic's failure and plots to finish off Hercules properly.